 Australia has been polio free since 2000.
 Due to a global effort to put an end to the disease, the number of globally reported polio cases has decreased by over 99% since 1988.
 The last case reported in Australia was in 2007, where a traveller contracted the infection in Pakistan.

-Around 2-5 children out of 100 who have paralysis from polio die.
+Symptoms of polio vary from mild flu-like symptoms to life threatening paralysis.
+Around 2–5% of children who have paralysis from polio die.
 This is because the virus affects the muscles that help them breathe.
 As a result, artificial respirators, known as ‘the iron lung’ have been used in the past during supportive therapy.